Get Help Today(877) 648-4288

 Ecstasy, MDMA, And Molly: What’s The Difference?

-Ecstasy is one common slang term for the drug MDMA.
+Ecstasy is one common slang term or street name for the drug MDMA.
 MDMA is a pure drug, while Ecstasy is often cut with other, more dangerous substances such as Heroin, Methamphetamines, Ketamine, Caffeine, Ephedrine, Phencyclidine (PCP), and Cocaine.

-Many users are unaware of the fact that the drugs they’re taking are cut with other substances, resulting in even more dangerous use cases.
-Molly, another slang term for MDMA that’s cut with other substances, often doesn’t have MDMA in it at all.
+Many users are unaware of the fact that the drugs they’re taking are cut with other substances, potentially resulting in even more dangerous consequences.
+“Molly,” another slang term for MDMA that’s cut with other substances, often doesn’t have MDMA in it at all.

 Because of the risk associated with never knowing what drug they’re taking, those addicted to Ecstasy may have addictions to other drugs, like Cocaine, Heroin, or Methamphetamine without knowing it.
-This makes the desire to use even stronger, as they’re often attempting to satiate withdrawal symptoms from these harsh drugs.
+This makes the desire to use even stronger, as they’re often attempting to satiate withdrawal symptoms from these powerful and highly addictive drugs.

 How Does Ecstasy Affect The Body?

-Ecstasy may make people feel good in the moment, but the feeling is fleeting.
+Ecstasy may make people feel good in the moment (short-term gratification), but the feeling is fleeting.
 During and after use, users may experience the following symptoms:

 - Increased heart rate